 The upfront benefits of reactive maintenance are straightforward, as short-sighted and “planning for the now” as they might be.
 Planned maintenance takes time to well… plan, as well as a predefined amount of time and resources to execute, which is money out of pocket for something that isn’t yet broken (or so it seems).
 It can appear more cost-effective in the short-term to take an “if it ain’t broke” approach, but don’t let that fool you.This fire-fighting strategy can work in specific instances, but in most cases facilities only do themselves a disservice if they’re not willing to agree to a planned maintenance strategy for their most crucial equipment.

-In this blog, we cover the most apparent flaws in the reactionary maintenance philosophy as well as some ways your facility can move towards a more effective planned or predictive maintenance plan.
+In this blog, we cover the most apparent flaws in the reactionary maintenance philosophy as well as some ways your facility can move towards a more effective planned maintenance plan.

 It’s More Expensive Than You Think — Planned maintenance costs money, yes, but reactionary maintenance costs even more in the long run.
 When an emergency repair is needed, the speed at which parts and labor must be mobilized means you pay much more for the services than you otherwise would.
 If you’re not hitting the target goal of 20% or less total reactive maintenance for your facility, these emergency costs add up in a hurry.